alexxcollins/curriculum/README.md

 external sprites/textures, and it can run at up to 5000 FPS on a Core i7 laptop, which means you can run your experiments faster.

+The code in the `gym_minigrid` folder is almost a carbon copy of the Minigrid project (v1.1.0) (Chevalier-Boisvert, M., Willems, L. and Pal, S., 2018).
+The only file I've modified is minigrid_env.py.

 Ray and the RLlib library provide complete implementations of popular RL algorithms, allow effortless scaling from laptop to cloud and provide efficient hyperparameter tuning with a variety of search methods.

 Compatibility between [OpenAI Gym](https://github.com/openai/gym), Minigrid and Ray[RLlib] is difficult, particulary if you want to generate many parameterised MiniGrid Environments to use as part of a curriculum.
 This repo will help take the pain out of setting up with Google Cloud (GCP), including $300 of credits which get you a long way into your first experiments, and managing the dependencies between Ray and Minigrid.
 It has forked MiniGrid and modified the base MiniGridEnv class as well as written a lean subclass of all the MiniGridEnvs (so the MiniGrid EmptyEnv is called EmptyEnvP in this library).
 You can pass these Env classes into a ray AlgorithmConfig object along with an env_config dictionary to algorithmically define your environments on the fly or as part of an environment buffer.